 Supreme Court’s rulings following the case were:

 Conclusion: Today, Fundamental Rights enjoy supremacy over the Directive Principles.
 Yet, Directive Principles can be implemented.
-The Parliament can amend the Fundamental Rights for implementing the Directive Principles, so long as the amendment does not damage or destroy the basic structure of the Constitution.
+The Parliament can amend the Fundamental Rights to implement the Directive Principles, so long as the amendment does not damage or destroy the basic structure of the Constitution.

 Directive Principles of State Policy – Facts relevant for UPSC Prelims

-The table below mentions a few specific points about DPSPs that aspirants can take help from, for UPSC exam:
+The table below mentions a few specific points about DPSPs that aspirants can get help from, for the UPSC exam:

 Multiple Choice Question